Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Chemotherapy is sometimes given before surgery to shrink the tumor and make it easier to remove.
 This is called neoadjuvant therapy.

-After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
+After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Chemotherapy

-Chemoembolization of the hepatic artery (the main artery that supplies blood to the liver) is a type of regional chemotherapy used to treat childhood liver cancer that cannot be removed by surgery.
+Chemoembolization of the hepatic artery (the main artery that supplies blood to the liver) is a type of regional chemotherapy used to treat childhood hepatocellular carcinoma that cannot be removed by surgery.
 The anticancer drug is injected into the hepatic artery through a catheter (thin tube).
 The drug is mixed with a substance that blocks the artery, cutting off blood flow to the tumor.
-Most of the anticancer drug is trapped near the tumor and only a small amount of the drug reaches other parts of the body.
+Most of the anticancer drug is trapped near the tumor, and only a small amount of the drug reaches other parts of the body.
 The blockage may be temporary or permanent, depending on the substance used to block the artery.
 The tumor is prevented from getting the oxygen and nutrients it needs to grow.
 The liver continues to receive blood from the hepatic portal vein, which carries blood from the stomach and intestine to the liver.
-This procedure is also called transarterial chemoembolization or TACE.
+This procedure is also called transarterial chemoembolization, or TACE.

 Radiation therapy

-To learn more about radiation therapy and its side effects, see Radiation Therapy to Treat Cancer and Radiation Therapy Side Effects.
+To learn more about radiation therapy and its side effects, see

 Antiviral treatment